AndyWoodOxford/aws-iac/ansible-ssh/terraform/README.md

 A VPC containing 2 EC2 instances in public subnets.
 Port 22 is open to allow Ansible to connect over `ssh` from the control host (currently localhost).
 The instances can be connected via a Systems Manager SSM agent.
 An S3 bucket is created for (future) logging.
-The state is managed in an S3 backend.
+The state file is local.

 The Ansible dynamic inventory matches the `application` and `environment` tags.